 Last May I spent two weeks in my beloved London!
-In between home hunting, catching up with old friends, celebrating birthdays and anniversaries, there were plenty of new restaurants and cafes that I fell in love with.
+In between home hunting, catching up with old friends, and celebrating birthdays and anniversaries, there were plenty of new restaurants and cafes that I fell in love with.
 What can I say?
-I have fallen in love with London all over again and have loved experiencing this wonderful city through sober eyes.
+I have fallen in love with London all over again and have loved experiencing this wonderful city with sober eyes.
 Gone are the days of knowing where all the best watering holes in London are and in with the culinary experiences and mocktails.
 I’m even shocked by this sentence.

 The Restaurant, Home House

 Home House is a luxury Private Members Club located in the prestigious Portman Square in Marylebone.
 To be honest, I’d never heard about Home House before a close friend recommended it to me as they had a membership there and could get us through the door.
 There are three restaurants at Home house, The Restaurant, The garden and the Octagon Dining Room.
 There’s also a very posh Victorian-esque bar downstairs just as you walk, the perfect setting for drinks before dinner or even business meeting.
 No matter how beautiful you believe this bar is, bear in mind in this one Members Club there are plenty more.
 Apparently, after midnight at Home House, the real run starts where everyone enters a part of the member’s club called “The Vault.”

 Inside The Restaurant at Home House, you’ll love the Georgian rooms, ideal for an intimate encounter.
 The cuisine on offer is modern British in a brasserie-style setting.
 All produce is sourced locally.